jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 In addition to logs, you can view unit test results, generated artifacts, and code changes for any build job.

 ---
 <a name="manual"></a>
 ##Deployment using the Web IDE

 While you're working in the directory that contains your `manifest.yml` file, you can deploy whatever is in the Web IDE workspace to Bluemix by clicking the **Play** icon on the run bar.
+The Web IDE deploys whatever is in your working directory when you push.

-**Remember:** By clicking the **Play** icon, you deploy the current state of your code in the Web IDE.
+**Remember:** By clicking the **Play** icon, you deploy the current state of your code in the Web IDE workspace.
 To deploy the code that is checked in to the repository, use Pipeline.

 You can configure Web IDE deployment and Build & Deploy's Pipeline to use different app names.
 Then, you can use the Web IDE deployment for a personal test environment and Pipeline for a team integration environment.
 The Web IDE saves deployment launch configurations; you can access them from the menu on the run bar.

 Whether you are using command-line tools or the Web IDE, both methods are effective for rapid, solo development.
-You might prefer the added security of using auto-deploy so that you can control what is being pushed.
-Auto-deploy is available through Pipeline.
-By using auto-deploy, you know that the code that is running in the app matches a known state in the repository.
-In contrast, the Web IDE deploys whatever is in your working directory when you push.

 <a name="runbar"></a>